clemenssielaff/notf/pynotf/pynotf/logic.md

 # Logic Elements

 ## Emitter
-* Keep a list of weak references to Receivers connected downstream.
+- [X] Keep a list of weak references to Receivers connected downstream.
-* Allow subclasses to re-order Receivers without given them write-access to the member field.
+- [X] Allow subclasses to re-order Receivers without given them write-access to the member field.
-* Has an output Value type which is constant and readable.
+- [X] Has an output Value type which is constant and readable, only emits Values of that type.
-* Has 3 protected methods: `emit`, `fail` and `complete`.
+- [X] Has 3 protected methods: `emit`, `fail` and `complete`.
-* Once `complete` or `fail` are called, the Emitter is "finished" and will never emit again.
+- [X] Once `complete` or `fail` are called, the Emitter is "finished" and will never emit again.
-* Has a function pointer to an exception handler that is called during emission, if a Receiver should throw.
+- [X] Has a virtual function to handle exceptions, if a Receiver should throw.
-* Has a signed recursion counter, -1 means no recursion allowed, anything else is the current recursion.
+- [X] Has a reentrancy flag that is set just prior to emission and must be false at the start (can be part of a "state" enum including "complete").
-* New Receivers are appended to the list.
+- [X] New Receivers are appended to the list.
-* Has a method to check if it has any Receivers at all.
+- [X] Has a method to check if it has any Receivers at all (to avoid expensive Value creation for a pointless emission).
+- [X] Has a method to check whether it has completed.
+- [X] Emits Signals that are always either blockable or not & has a method to check which type it is.
+- [X] Has a Circuit-unique ID

 ## Receiver
 * Keeps a set of strong references to Emitters connected upstream.